wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

     *   (b) in any other case, imprisonment for life or a lesser term.

     Compare: Statute art 6

+    Section 9(1): amended, on 1 July 2013, by [section 413][257] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 10 Crimes against humanity

-*   (1) Every person is liable on conviction on indictment to the penalty specified in subsection (3) who, in New Zealand or elsewhere, commits a crime against humanity.
+*   (1) Every person commits an offence and is liable on conviction to the penalty specified in subsection (3) who, in New Zealand or elsewhere, commits a crime against humanity.

     (2) For the purposes of this section, a _crime against humanity_ is an act specified in Article 7 of the Statute.